Italy–Libya relations

-Italy–Libya relations refers to the bilateral relations between the State of Libya and the Italian Republic.
+Italy–Libya relations are the bilateral relations between the State of Libya and the Italian Republic.
 Italy has an embassy in Libya's capital, Tripoli, and a general consulate in Benghazi.
 Libya has an embassy in Italy's capital, Rome, and two general consulates (in Milan and Palermo).

 History

 Between 1911 and 1947, what is now Libya was an Italian colony.
 The two countries established diplomatic relations in 1947.

 In 1970, Libya expelled all Italians from Libya and confiscated their possessions.

-While Libya was considered a pariah by much of the international community under the rule of Muammar Gaddafi, Italy maintained diplomatic relations with Libya and exported a significant quantity of its oil from the country.
+While Libya was considered a pariah by much of the international community under the rule of Muammar Gaddafi, Italy maintained diplomatic relations with Libya and imported a significant quantity of its oil from the country.
 Relations between Italy and Libya warmed in the first decade of the 21st century, when they entered co-operative arrangements to deal with illegal immigration into Italy.
 Libya agreed to prevent migrants from sub-Saharan Africa from using the country as a transit route to Italy, in return for foreign aid and Italy's successful attempts to have the European Union lift its trade sanctions on Libya.

 When Gaddafi faced a civil war in 2011, Italy imposed a freeze on some Libyan assets linked to him and his family, pursuant to a United Nations-sponsored regime and then bombed the country, violating Libya's No-Fly Zone.
 After the death of Gaddafi, Italy recognized the National Transitional Council (NTC) as the government of Libya.

 On 26 September 2011, Italian energy company Eni announced it had restarted oil production in Libya for the first time since the start of the 2011 Libyan civil war.
 The quick return of Eni to Libyan oilfields reflected the positive relations between Rome and Tripoli under the NTC.

-The Italian embassy in Tripoli is one of the few Western embassies still active in Libya during the Post-civil war violence in Libya because Italy is Libya's most important trade partner.
+The Italian embassy in Tripoli is one of the few Western embassies still active in Libya during the post-civil war violence in Libya because Italy is Libya's most important trade partner.